Leptons and other forces of Nature

-We draw the motivation from Preon and Rishon models\,\cite{Fritzsch:1981zh, Harari:1980ez, Pati:1974yy, Dugne:1999ez} of particle physics that emphasizes on the composite nature of the quarks and leptons.
-But most of these models are ruled out after the discovery of Higgs boson.
-In the present model, we assume that neutrinos are Dirac particles and there exists no righthanded neutrino and the mass of the neutrinos appear because of its composite nature.
-If neutrinos become composite particles, then the charged leptons cannot remain untouched by this fact.
-But unlike the other composite models, we emphasize here that all generations of the leptons may not have got substructure.
-We introduce a few hidden particles in the extended GWS model, that directly do not take part in EW interaction, but interact via some hidden forces.
-We posit the axioms of the model as shown below.
+We propose a composite model in which the first generation of leptons is elementary while the second and third generations are composites.
+We assume that neutrinos are Dirac particles and there exists no right handed neutrino.
+The mass of the neutrino appears because of its composite nature.
+But if neutrinos become composite particles, then the charged leptons cannot remain untouched by this fact.
+This particular choice of elementary and composite particles is also supported by the observation that $e, \mu$ and $\tau$ are identical in all properties except their masses and the fact that only the electron is a stable particle.
+A similar choice was also adopted in\, \cite{Shaw:1980ku}.
+The axioms of our model are given below.